segunak/stem-education/workshops/How To Train Your AI/how-to-train-your-ai.md

 2. **Run `01_basic_predictor.py` (3 minutes):**
    **Facilitator Says:**
    *"Open `01_basic_predictor.py`.
 This code picks words at random with no context, just to show you the baseline.
-Click 'Run' and observe the output."*
+Click 'Run' and observe the output.
+Now open `data.txt` to view the training data for the code.
+Are there any phrases you recognize?
+Can you map the random output to what's seen in the training data?
+The system creates nothing new, it only draws from what has been provided to it!"*
    **What Students See:** Nonsensical text—pure randomness.
    **Facilitator Explains:**
    *"This is our starting point: no learning, no pattern, no understanding.
 Just random words from the dataset."*